wpallstars/fix-plugin-does-not-exist-notices/readme.txt

 == Upgrade Notice ==

+= 1.6.22 =
+Improved support documentation with multiple support channel options and encouragement for users to leave reviews.

 = 1.6.21 =
 Added support for more AI-powered development tools and enhanced documentation with links to supported AI IDEs.